ankit-apk/multimodal-live-api-web-console/README.md

 Watch the demo of the Multimodal Live API [here](https://www.youtube.com/watch?v=J_q7JY1XxFE).

+## Security Features

+This application includes a secure proxy server that protects your Gemini API key by keeping it on the server side rather than exposing it in frontend code.
+This prevents the API key from being visible in browser network requests.

 ## Usage

 To get started, [create a free Gemini API key](https://aistudio.google.com/apikey) and add it to the `.env` file.
 Then: